 It depends on the quality of your stain and the use of your wood.
 Constant sunlight and dust reduce its lifespan.
 If you do not take care, it fades.

-Stain improves the appearance of the wood and increases the lifespan of wood.
+Stain improves the appearance of the wood and increases its lifespan of the wood.
 The stain closes the open grain of the wood.
 It acts as a protective layer between dust and wood.

 How to Bend Basswood?